 Claude F. Bragdon

-Claude Bragdon (1866-1946) was an American architect who designed many buildings and homes in Rochester, NY area, including the Bevier Building on RIT's downtown campus, the Ontario County Historical Museum in Canandaigua, NY, the New York Central Railroad Station (now demolished), and the Rochester First Universalist Church.
+Claude Bragdon (1866-1946) was an American architect who designed many buildings and homes in the Rochester, NY area, including the Bevier Building, housing RIT's art classes, located at the corner of Spring and S. Washington Streets on RIT's downtown campus, designed by Bragdon in 1908; the Ontario County Historical Museum located on Main St. in Canandaigua, NY opened in 1914; the New York Central Railroad Station also opened in 1914 now demolished and considered one of Rochester's greatest losses to architectural scenery and history; and the Rochester First Universalist Church, located on Court Street at S. Clinton Avenue.